 • Relate the structural anatomy to pathological processes that may occur

-Anatomy and histology of the gastrointestinal tract from mouth to anus, the musculature of the anterior and posterior abdominal walls, composition of the pelvis and anatomy and histology of the urinary tract are covered in detail.
+Anatomy and histology of the gastrointestinal tract from mouth to anus, the musculature of the anterior and posterior abdominal walls and composition of the pelvis are covered in detail.

 - Analytical skills

 - Interactive sessions require the use of analytical skills.

 - Students will work in groups to produce a podcast on their chosen topic.
 Interactive sessions invite students to work together to solve anatomical problems.

 - Interactive sessions involve group work which will need to be managed by a leader.